alphagov/re-build-systems-test/README.md

     ```
     ssh-keygen -t rsa -b 4096 -C "your-email@example.com"
     ```

+    If you are from GDS, you can checkout [this repo](https://github.com/alphagov/re-build-systems-config) as your config folder.

 1. In the configuration folder, customise the `terraform.tfvars` file, in particular these entries:
     * `github_client_id`, `github_client_secret` as they were given to you when the Github OAuth app was created